dnelson86/ArepoVTK/README.md

 * `totNumJobs` - if specified and >1, then we are splitting a single render into many independent jobs by subdividing the image plane.
 For example, if this parameter is `64`, then each job will be responsible for 1/64th of the total number of pixels, and each will have an extent of 1/8 of the total along each direction.
 The spatial domain is decomposed and only a subset of cells are loaded which are sufficient to reconstruct the Voronoi mesh traced by rays from this job alone (see 'mask' below).
 The current job number is specified by the `-j` command-line option, e.g. by passing `-j ${SLURM_ARRAY_TASKID}` in a batch script.
 * `jobExpansionFac` - if {1,2,4}, then exponentiate the `totNumJobs` parameter by this value.
 For instance, in the above example of `totNumJobs=64` then setting 2 here would result in 4096 total 'expanded' jobs.
 These subdivide each task further, e.g. for very expensive renderings, while the load decomposition is unchanged and still set by the original `totNumJobs`.
 The current expanded job number is specified by the `-e` command-line option.
 * `readPartType` - particle type to read from snapshot (0 = gas, 1 = dark matter).
 Currently only one particle type can be loaded and visualized at once.
-* `maskFileBase` - if specified, create and use maskfile for job-based frustrum culling (if `totNumJobs>1`).
+* `maskFileBase` - if specified, create and use maskfile for job-based frustum culling (if `totNumJobs>1`).
-* `maskPadFac` - if using job-based frustrum culling, the padding factor (additive, code units) to surround each domain decomposition by.
+* `maskPadFac` - if using job-based frustum culling, the padding factor (additive, code units) to surround each domain decomposition by.
 For example, if using an orthographic camera parallel to a box axis, a 75 cMpc/h box with `totNumJobs=100` would effectively be decomposed into 7.5 x 7.5 x 75 Mpc/h thin columns/skewers.
 With `maskPadFac = 1000` a 1 cMpc/h ghost buffer would be added to the first two dimensions, which would generally be sufficient to accurately reconstruct the Voronoi mesh.
 * `recenterBoxCoords` - shift the snapshot to center the given `{x} {y} {z}` position at the middle of the box
 * `takeLogDens` - convert Density from linear to log (code units)
 * `takeLogUtherm` - convert Utherm (or temperature) from linear to log